SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/receive.md

 ## <a id="accept" />Accept or decline invitations

-When you select one of the invitations in the top part of the dialog, its details are displayed underneath.
+When you select one of the invitations in the top part of the dialog, its details are displayed below.
 The active follow-up is emboldened.
 Accept or decline the invitation by clicking **Accept** or **Decline**:

 | Action | Description |
 |---|---|